DanHodgson12/Sumerata-Designs/README.md

 The header consists of:

-- The business logo in the top left - this is a clickable link that takes the user to the home page.
+- The business logo in the top left - this is a clickable link that takes the user to the home page
-- The business name/title and their slogan - this is also a clickable link that takes the user to the home page.
+- The business name/title and their slogan - this is also a clickable link that takes the user to the home page
-- Navigation links for all three pages of the website - each link has a dark grey underline when hovered over and an off-white underline for the active page.
+- Navigation links for all three pages of the website - each link has a dark grey underline when hovered over and an off-white underline for the active page
-    - This let's the user [navigate the website easily](#user-stories).
+    - This let's the user [navigate the website easily](#user-stories)

 The header sticks to the top of the page when scrolling and is used on all pages of the website.